DataStories-UniPi/Hermes_PostgreSQL/doc/toptics.md

 @image latex trajectory_ordering.png "trajectory ordering" width=\textwidth

-If we want to use the above ordering to extract the clusters, using the same arguments we used for ordering we run the following querie:
+If we want to use the above ordering to extract the clusters, using the same arguments we used for ordering we run the following query:

         SELECT TOpticsExtractClusters(1000000, 2);